Under California law, exempt employees

 - having you sign a contract stating that you agree to be an exempt employee, or

 - paying you on a salary basis rather than hourly rates.

-Below, our California employment and labor lawyers answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:
+Below, our California employment and labor law attorneys answer the following frequently asked questions about the difference between exempt and non-exempt employees in California:

-- 2. Which California wage and hour laws do not apply to exempt employees?
+- 2. Which wage and hour laws do not apply to exempt employees?

 - 3. What can I do if my employer misclassifies me?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-The California Labor Code lists the categories of employees who have exempt status under wage and hour law–that is, to whom overtime pay and other wage/hour laws do not apply.
+The California Labor Code lists the categories of employees who have exempt status under wage and hour law–that is, to whom overtime wages and other wage/hour laws do not apply.1